lip6/pnml2nupn/README.md

   Before you use it, you must first set in this script the path to the Java executable (i.e., java or java.exe) in your OS.

-  The Shell script also contains some properties and a debug environment variable for pnml2nupn, that you can enable or disable.
+  The Shell script also contains properties you can pass to the tool, and a debug environment variable for pnml2nupn, that you can enable or disable.
-  See belo

 ### Output since version 3.0.0